-During the FY 2017-18, the RTFH Board was composed of a wide range of persons and entities, augmented by 5 advisory boards, 8 subgroups, and a full membership group.
+During the FY 2016-18, the RTFH Board was composed of a wide range of persons and entities, augmented by 5 advisory boards, 8 subgroups, and a full membership group.
 The Board and Membership actively invites participation from anyone interested in ending homelessness.
-Invested partners, such as liaisons from behavioral and mental health and law enforcement teams give insight for outreach to high- risk persons; outreach to persons with human trafficking or lived homelessness experience ensure representatives hold Board and committee seats.
+Invested partners, such as liaisons from behavioral and mental health and law enforcement teams give insight for outreach to high-risk persons; outreach to persons with human trafficking or lived homelessness experience ensure representatives hold Board and committee seats.
 Unaccompanied Youth Task Force and advocates for LGBTQ youth provide input for planning and coordination of services for their respective populations.
 Law enforcement, probation and the Re-Entry Roundtable contribute knowledge on justice- involved persons and systems.
 A Homeless newsletter editor regularly attends to give input.
 Meetings follow the Brown Act and meeting dates, agendas, and open invitation for citizen input are publicly posted in advance.
 Public input is invited at the beginning of each meeting.
+Ongoing contact with journalists and advocates interested in homelessness help reach additional audiences and the general public.

 1B-2.Open Invitation for New Members.
-Applicants must describe: (1) the invitation process;
+Applicants must describe:

+(1) the invitation process;
-(2) how the CoC communicates the invitation process to solicit new members;

-(3) how often the CoC solicits new members; and

-(4) any special outreach the CoC conducted to ensure persons experiencing homelessness or formerly homeless persons are encouraged to join the CoC. (limit 2,000 characters)
+- (2) how the CoC communicates the invitation process to solicit new members; - (3) how often the CoC solicits new members; and - (4) any special outreach the CoC conducted to ensure persons experiencing homelessness or formerly homeless persons are encouraged to join the CoC. (limit 2,000 characters)

-New member are officially solicited annually, however, informal outreach and invitations occurs at least quarterly.
+New members are officially solicited annually, however, informal outreach and invitations occur at least quarterly.
 The RTFH uses multiple efforts to regularly invite interested individuals and organizations to become active members in the CoC.
-Using monthly notices via public website postings, email distribution and outreach to potentially under- represented constituents, and to CBOs serving homeless and at-risk persons, the RTFH encourages a wide array of stakeholders.
-Vibrant connections to other networks, such as the Alliance for Regional Solutions, Network of Care, the Unaccompanied Youth Task Force, the Churches Against Human Trafficking, as well as print media (Homelessness News or Voice of San Diego) provide information about the RTFH and how to participate.
-Invitations to join the full membership are invited in the first quarter of each year and recruitment of RTFH Board members occur during the second quarter.
-Board Member selection occurs annually in June.
+Using monthly notices of public meetings via website postings, email distribution and outreach to potentially under- represented constituents, and to CBOs serving homeless and at-risk persons, the RTFH educates and encourages a wide array of stakeholders to participate.
+Vibrant connections to other networks, such as the Alliance for Regional Solutions, Network of Care, the Unaccompanied Youth Task Force, the Churches Against Human Trafficking, as well as social and print media (Homelessness News or Voice of San Diego) provide information about the CoC and how to participate.
+Invitations to join the full membership are invited in the first quarter of each year.
+Recruitment of RTFH Board members occur during the second guarter.